Thomas Bjørn

-Thomas Bjørn (born 18 February 1971) is a professional golfer from Denmark who plays on the European Tour.
+Thomas Bjørn (born 18 February 1971) is a Danish professional golfer who plays on the European Tour.
 He is the most successful Danish golfer to have played the game having won fifteen tournaments worldwide on the European Tour.
 In 1997 he also became the first Dane to qualify for a European Ryder Cup team.
 He captained the winning European side at the 2018 Ryder Cup.

 Professional career

 Bjørn started his career playing on the Challenge Tour from 1993 to 1995.
 In 1995 he won four tournaments on the Challenge Tour to earn his card for his debut year on the European Tour in 1996.
 Bjørn made his breakthrough immediately winning his maiden tour title in his debut season at the Loch Lomond World Invitational.
 He became the first golfer from Denmark to win a tournament on the European Tour.
 He finished the 1996 season placed tenth on the Order of Merit.

-The follow up season in 1997 was steady with a number of top ten finishes without a win, however Bjørn did not have long to wait until his next win arrived.
+The follow-up season in 1997 was steady with a number of top ten finishes without a win, however Bjørn did not have long to wait until his next win arrived.
 He won early in the 1998 season in Perth, Australia taking the Heineken Classic for his second European Tour title.
 Despite an over par final round of 74, Bjørn won by a single stroke from Ian Woosnam.
 In April 1998, after a five-week break from competitive golf, Bjørn won for the second time that year at the Peugeot Open de España after a final round 66 took him to 21 under and one stroke ahead of the chasing pack.
 He later said: "I didn’t really expect this after taking five weeks off, but when your confidence has gone like mine did after winning in Perth, it just shows it’s best to take a break and regroup."
 After his two wins he finished the year 6th on the Order of Merit.

 After a winless period due to injuries and the birth of his first child, Bjørn returned to the winner's circle in October 1999 at the Sarazen World Open.
 This was his fourth career European Tour win and after an unspectacular year, he jumped up the standings to finish the season 14th on the Order of Merit.